gilch/hissp/docs/tutorial.rst

    ...   sep=':')
    1:2:3

-Notice the comments indicating *two* compiler macroexpansions, and the use of a builtin instead of the global like last time.
+Notice the comments indicating *two* compile-time macroexpansions, and the use of a builtin instead of the global like last time.

 If you *want* to *capture* [#capture]_ an identifier (collide on purpose),